 What are the most common misconceptions students have about the application process?

 Some students believe that quantity over quality is the right way to approach representing extracurriculars on their application.
 Applicants think that being in multiple school clubs and participate in a maximum of AP classes means are done.
 Yes, it looks like they are super qualified, but that is not the case!

 Berkeley looks for students that are dedicated.
 This means heavily invested in a couple of activities, contributing to the success of their club, team or organization.
 If a student is president of their club but are unable to mention any real contributions they have made, then the admissions officers might dismiss that extracurricular all together.
 If a student participates in an individual contest then Berkeley is looking for ways in which the student has had success on a state or national level.
 Berkeley can tell the difference when students play a productive role in their organization rather than just the role of a participant.

 How are students essays weighted in comparison to their GPA and SAT?

-Students essays are crucial to their acceptance into Berkeley.
+Student essays are crucial to acceptance into Berkeley.
 However, they are not weighted more or less than a students academic scores.
-Essays give the applicant a platform to speak their voice and describe something that isn’t necessarily shown in detail on just their academic resume.
+Essays give the applicant a platform to speak their voice.
+Describe something that isn’t necessarily shown in detail on just your academic resume.
 It also gives students the chance to provide an explanation to some type of discrepancy on their application.
-If the student had an illness during a semester in high school they can use their essays as a platform to describe what happened, how they were able to recover, and then how displayed an upward trend moving forward.
+If the student had an illness during a semester in high school, essays allow you to explain.
+You can describe what happened, how you were able to recover, and thendisplayed an upward trend moving forward.

 So there you have it folks.
-Be sure to connect with one of our team to discuss which of our package options would be helpful for your college applications journey.
+These insights from inside UC Berkeley admissions will help you grow as a student applicant.
+Be sure to connect with one of our team!
+We can answer questions and discuss which of our package options would be helpful for your college applications journey.